jimniels/blog/_posts/2014-05-27-design-assumptions.md

 tags: insights
 ---

-“You know what happens when you assume?
-It makes an A-S-S out of U and ME”.
+Have you ever heard this saying before, “You know what happens when you assume?
+It makes an A-S-S out of U and ME”?
+Well, it remains true for assumptions in design.

-Perhaps you’ve heard that saying before.
-I think it remains true for design assumptions.
 Allow me to explain.

 Occasionally I receive emails from friends sharing content from a website or app.
 Generally the email follows this pattern: